FollyEngine/terraform/docs/README.md

 8. [ ] some kind of database that can cope with power outages
    1. https://forum.cockroachlabs.com/t/cockroach-on-the-raspbery-pi-3-64-bit/1246
    2. https://www.raspberrypi.org/forums/viewtopic.php?t=200748
+   3. people pointed out ... sqlite...
+9. Auto-dns using the tailscale ip's
-9. [ ] logging / monitoring?
+10. [ ] logging / monitoring?
-10. [ ] something to allow edge remote mgmt
+11. [ ] something to allow edge remote mgmt
-11. [ ] portainer
+12. [ ] portainer
-12. [x] kiosk, autologin and displaying it on the screen
+13. [x] kiosk, autologin and displaying it on the screen
     1. [ ] brightness
     2. [ ] screen on and off control
     3. [ ]
-13. [ ] need a password? or some way to lock the screen....
+14. [ ] need a password? or some way to lock the screen....
-14. [x] figure out how to get the docker provisioner to not reprovision every apply
+15. [x] figure out how to get the docker provisioner to not reprovision every apply
-15. [ ] figure out why the remote-exec provisioner needs the ssh-passworkd, not a key...
+16. [ ] figure out why the remote-exec provisioner needs the ssh-passworkd, not a key...
-16. [ ] consider https://github.com/pokusew/nfc-pcsc/issues/43 nfc card emulation to enable esp auto-config
+17. [ ] consider https://github.com/pokusew/nfc-pcsc/issues/43 nfc card emulation to enable esp auto-config
     1. [ ] it'd be nice to not need a pre-determined ssid and passphrase, but to be random, and then to use an micro-nfc reader in each esp/device to find out the ssid and passphrase to use for that show
     2. [ ] and thus to auto-register that device into that show's node-red